Eagle Rock and Curracurrong Falls (Via Wattamolla)

 Dogs: Not allowed

-The pleasant walking track to Eagle Rock and Curracurrong Falls starts at the Wattamolla Beach area, and is a section of the 26 km long Coast Track between Bundeena in the north and Otford in the south.
+The scenic walking track to Eagle Rock and Curracurrong Falls begins at the Wattamolla Beach area, which offers a spacious parking area.

-There is a $12 park parking fee in the Royal National Park per vehicle per day, to be paid either at a ticket booth or at one of the pay machines.
+A $12 parking fee per vehicle applies in the Royal National Park, payable at a ticket booth or pay machines.

 Map and Route